OSVTAC/project-recommendations/pages/decisions.md

   immediately.
 * A separate non-mail ballot format from voting machines would be the same for ordinary voters and those with special needs.
+* It will be easier to ensure that all voters have the same level and quality of experience if all voters use the same process.
-* Extra machines provide redundancy vs a single disability-access machine.
+* Extra machines provide redundancy vs a single accessible machine.
 * Vote centers could handle all ballot types without the need for a ballot on demand system.
 * Election-day machines could only allow authorized write-ins to be recorded,